 MiFID is the Markets in Financial Instruments Directive (2004/39/EC).
 It has been applicable across the European Union since November 2007.
-It is a cornerstone of the EU's regulation of financial markets seeking to improve the competitiveness of EU financial markets by creating a single market for investment services and activities and to ensure a high degree of harmonised protection for investors in financial instruments.
+It is a cornerstone of the EU's regulation of financial markets seeking to improve their competitiveness by creating a single market for investment services and activities and to ensure a high degree of harmonised protection for investors in financial instruments.

 MiFID sets out:

-- conducts of business and organisational requirements for investment firms;
+- conduct of business and organisational requirements for investment firms;

 - authorisation requirements for regulated markets;

 - regulatory reporting to avoid market abuse;

 - rules on the admission of financial instruments to trading.